gaps-closure/gaps-closure.github.io/docs/C/03-07-verifier.md

   -l <log-file.smt2>  --logfile=<log-file.smt2>         Write the proof log to the given file after solving
 ```

-As inputs, it takes in LLVM linked `.ll` files whose source files have been cle preprocessed, and it takes the corresponding CLE-JSON.
+As inputs, it takes in LLVM linked `.ll` files whose source files have been preprocessed by CLE, and it takes the corresponding CLE-JSON.
 It expects the partitioned `.ll` for each enclave first and the unpartitioned `.ll` last.
-It expects the CLE-json to correspond one-to-one to the llvm.
+It expects the CLE-JSON to correspond one-to-one with the LLVM files.

 A linked `.ll` can be obtained from usage of `clang -S -emit-llvm` for each source file and `llvm-link` to combine multiple `.ll`s.
 More information on creating these `.ll`s can be found in the
 [examples](#examples).